 Ginger Tea

-Crush up an inch or so of ginger root, add some boiling water (and don’t forget to sweeten it with honey!), and you have a simple, but effective homemade headache remedy.
-Ginger is known to decrease inflammation, and has been used in Asia for centuries.
-The neat thing is, ginger tea can work to reduce inflammation in about the same time that an aspirin would. (this is also a remedy my sister swears by for reducing menstrual cramps)
+Crush up an inch or so of ginger root, add some boiling water (and don’t forget to sweeten it with honey!), and you have a simple but effective homemade headache remedy.
+Ginger is known to decrease inflammation and has been used in Asia for centuries.
+The neat thing is that ginger tea can work to reduce inflammation at about the same time that an aspirin would. (this is also a remedy my sister swears by for reducing menstrual cramps)

 Stretching